biojava/biojava.github.io/wiki/Google_Summer_of_Code_2010.md

 sequence weighting to correct for closely related sequences and apply residue specific gap penalties.

 Challenges : Requires to join a number of existing tools into a unique solution.
 A successful student will have prior experience in software development in Java and will have to learn and modify various tools already provided through BioJava.
+Step 3 contains probably most risk.
+As such a first implementation will be based on a straightforward approach for building up the MSA progressively.
+If there is more time left during the project, more advanced rules can get implemented.

 <!-- -->